 9.3320 Examining practitioner shall be designated by medical director of donor, collection, or apheresis center.

-9.3330 Examining practitioner shall not be part of the transplant team of the center performing the transplant.
+9.3330 Examining practitioner shall not be the primary practitioner overseeing the care of the recipient.

 9.3340 Examining practitioner shall perform and/or evaluate a complete medical history and physical examination to include special notation of the following: